Revenge (1989 film)

-Revenge (Месть, literally "Revenge", also known as The Reed Flute) is a 1989 Soviet drama film directed by Ermek Shinarbaev and written by Anatoli Kim.
+Revenge (Месть, literally "Revenge", also known as The Reed Flute) is a 1989 Soviet historical drama film directed by Ermek Shinarbaev and written by Anatoli Kim.
 It was screened in the Un Certain Regard section at the 1991 Cannes Film Festival.
 The film was restored in 2010 by the World Cinema Foundation at Cineteca di Bologna / L’Immagine Ritrovata Laboratory and released as Revenge.

 Plot

 The film is divided into 8 segments, each entailing part of the story.

 Prologue

 Set at the Korean royal court of the Kingdom of Joseon in the seventeenth century, the Emperor makes his rounds on the grounds of his palace.
 He witnesses his son and heir wrestling with another young boy.
 After losing, the prince runs to his father in tears.
 Somewhat irritated by his son’s loss, the Emperor asks his chief war advisor to present him the kingdom’s strongest warrior.
 Once introduced, the Emperor strips the warrior of his rank and title and tasks him with training the prince for 20 years in order to make a warrior out of him.

 Years later, the prince has become Emperor and considers himself a great warrior.
 His friend, the boy he wrestled with as a child, has become a poet and part of the Emperor’s staff.
 As they make their rounds on the palace grounds, the Emperor and the Poet discuss the punishment of a soldier who had the misfortune of training with the Emperor and knocking him to the ground.
 Despite the soldier leaving the final blow incomplete, the Emperor has chosen to punish him.
 The Poet attempts to persuade the Emperor to grant the soldier clemency but the Emperor doesn’t yield.
 Noting that his beloved friend is unhappy with his choice, the Emperor tries to lighten the mood by having the Poet recite his works.
 Instead, the Poet begs the Emperor to allow him to leave the palace.
 The Emperor allows it but banishes the Poet from ever returning.
 The Poet walks away into the desert.